Project-Elice/Intelligent-virtualroom/README.md

 ```
 While running the application, use _-i=cam_ as the option to use the video from the USB camera.

+>With the above USB camera changes, when running Docker compose for Multiple classrooms the camera will be accessible only in one container, where _-i=cam_  command is run first.

 #### Launch Script